soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 - View the history of the tagging for a single item, including who resolved the item, the date and time of the action, the resolution tag, and any included comments.
 - Reclassify previously reviewed items as compliant, non-compliant, or questionable.
 You can also record a comment with single items to help clarify the reclassification action taken.

-#### Outlook client
+#### Microsoft Outlook

-To review communications identified by a supervision policy, reviewers can also use the Supervision add-in for Outlook.
+To review communications identified by a supervision policy, reviewers can also use the Supervision add-in for Microsoft Outlook.
 However, reviewers must run through some steps to install it in the desktop version of Outlook.
 For detailed guidance about installing the Supervision add-in for Outlook, see [Configure supervision policies](configure-supervision-policies.md).

 Using Outlook, reviewers can: